-Here at Passalacqua, we are proud to be a family owned winery.
-Our family has been making wine and growing grapes here in California for five generations, and our roots are deep in Dry Creek Valley.
+Here at Passalacqua, we are proud to be a family owned winery, making wine for you and your family.
+The Passalacqua's have been growing grapes here in California for five generations, and our roots are deep in Dry Creek Valley.

-We believe that having control and participating in every aspect of our winery, from growing the grapes, to making the wine, to sharing it with our family of customers, is what makes us special.
+We believe that passionately participating in every aspect of our winery, from growing the grapes, to making the wine, to sharing it with our family of customers, is what makes us special.

 The story of the Passalacqua family in the United States starts in 1865, when Francesco Passalacqua emigrated from Genoa, landing in San Francisco and settling in Healdsburg, where he immediately planted grapes.
 In 1895 he opened Fitch Mountain Cellars.
 The original house and one half acre of grapes still stand on Fitch Street in downtown Healdsburg.
 In 1930, Francesco’s widow Rachel purchased the Oliveto Wine Company in downtown Healdsburg, and in 1933 her daughter Edith opened Sonoma County Cellars in the building.
-Edith was one of the first females to make wine and to own and operate a winery in California after prohibition, and she did so until her retirement in 1958.
-Aunt Edith’s original label design graces each bottle of our Estate Zinfandel.
+Edith was one of the first women to make wine and to own and operate a winery in California after prohibition.
+She finally retired in 1958.
+Aunt Edith’s original label design graces each bottle of our Passalacqua Estate Zinfandel.

 In 1979, third generation Tom Passalacqua and his wife Sandi purchased a 300-acre ranch off Mill Creek Road, at the southern tip of Dry Creek Valley.
-They planted one-third to Cabernet Sauvignon in 1996.
+They planted almost 110 acres of it to Cabernet Sauvignon in 1996.
 In 2000, their son Jason, inspired by the Cabernet acreage and the families’ history, began making wine.
-The current property on Lambert Bridge Road opened as Passalacqua Winery in 2004, with a Tasting Room showcasing Zinfandel from select vineyards in Dry Creek Valley and Cabernet Sauvignon from the families’ TR Passalacqua Vineyard.
+The current winery property on Lambert Bridge Road opened as Passalacqua Winery in 2004, showcasing Zinfandel from select vineyards in Dry Creek Valley and Cabernet Sauvignon from the families’ TR Passalacqua Vineyard.